-Search console is a great free tool from Google that gives website owners powerful insights into how their website is performing in search.
+Search Console is a great free tool from Google that gives website owners powerful insights into how their website is performing in search.
 While these types of tools can be intimidating at times, taking some time to learn them will pay off in the long run.
-In this video, I'll give a brief introduction into the new look search console and share a few powerful ways it can help any webmaster.
+In this video, I’ll give a brief introduction to the new look search console and share a few powerful ways it can help any webmaster execute SEO best practices.

 Google has made some major updates over the last couple of months, really the last 12 months or so, in Search Console so they still have the old version, but they also have a new beta version, which has a lot of cool information in it as well.
 What you want to do is go to Search.Google.com or just Google Search Console.
 It’s also called Webmaster Tools, that’s what it was called, but Google is moving some things around as you can see and it’s back to Search Console here.